 A few days later, I got my first dose, highly emotional I was about it too.
 The woman giving me my shot?
 Her birthday is two days after mine.

-And, my editor and I are close to finishing this last round of notes in my book, now with a new title Getting Over Max Cooper.
-Everytime I revisit this story, and the characters within, and the overarching flush of forever of it, I fall in love with it a little more.
+And, my editor and I are close to finishing this last round of notes on my book, now with a new title, Getting Over Max Cooper.
+Everytime I revisit this story, and the characters within, and the overarching flush of forever of it, I fall in love with this world a little more.
 It will be a bit controversial but, as I’m learning with the close readings, those gray areas are rich in reflection.

 And so it’s been a week of personal celebration.
 Today, despite the cold weather, I will walk over to See’s Candies and gift myself some chocolate.
 It’s the little things that make turning a year older, particularly in the pandemic, a delight.